KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/brightness.rst

      - Description
    * - Brightness
      - Integer
      - Sets the brightness of the clip.
-Values range from 0 (completely dark) to 1000 (glaringly bright).
+Values range from 0 (completely dark) to 1000 (completely white).

 .. rst-class:: clear-both

 .. note::
-   This brightness effect works differently than the :doc:`/effects_and_filters/video_effects/color_image_correction/brightness_keyframable` effect.
+   This brightness effect works differently than the :doc:`Intensity</effects_and_filters/video_effects/color_image_correction/brightness_keyframable>` effect.